 In this guide we show you how to replace one or both of the rubber feet on your Apple Mac Magic Trackpad.
 The feet need replacing to maintain the clicking function of the trackpad.
 When you press down on the touchpad the feet retract slightly triggering a switch which then sends a ‘mouse-click’ signal to your computer.
 If the feet are missing then this click functionality will be lost.

-Unfortunately, genuine replacement feet are not available from Apple but we have found some suitable replacement feet for the Magic Trackpad of the correct diameter and height.
+Unfortunately, genuine replacement feet are not available from Apple but we have found some suitable replacement Magic Trackpad feet of the correct diameter and height.

 This tutorial applies to the original Apple Magic Trackpad only, not the later Trackpad 2.
 The original Apple Mac Magic Trackpad has model number A1339 or MC380 marked on the bottom plate of the trackpad or on the original box.
 Click on the photo below to see the model number marked on the white plastic plate under the trackpad.